tarunkumar519/blog/content/posts/Customise Your Jellyfin Media Server.md

 Vimeo provides 5GB free storage which is plenty for just TV-spots or Trailers stuff.
 You upload something and get the Vimeo ID from the URL or share URL for the vimeo video.

-You just put all vimeo ids seperated with a `.`(comma) like this `1354655,6565376,7675425` and it automatically selects a random id and plays it.
+You just put all vimeo ids seperated with a `,`(comma) like this `1354655,6565376,7675425` and it automatically selects a random id and plays it.
 This requires active internet connection though.
 There is also option to store videos offline and play them but i saw many people having issues with it.
 You can try it if you want.

 ## Slick new UI for Jellyfin